Theo decided to cancel his GAP insurance policy early when he sold his car. But when he didn’t get all his money back, he came to us to take a look.

 Theo took out 24 months’ Guaranteed Asset Protection (GAP) insurance cover on his car, but deferred the start date of the cover for 12 months.

-He wasn't sure that this was right, so he got in touch with us to investigate his claim.
+He wasn’t sure this was right, so he got in touch with us to investigate his claim.

 What we said